Army Museum in Białystok

-Army Museum in Białystok (Muzeum Wojska w Białymstoku) is a military museum located in Bialystok, the capital of Podlaskie Voivodeship in north-eastern Poland.
+Army Museum in Białystok (Muzeum Wojska w Białymstoku) is a military museum in Białystok in Podlaskie Voivodeship in north-eastern Poland.
 It is the largest army museum in the region.
 First opened in 1968, since 1976 it has been operating as an independent museum unit with a macro-regional range.
 It is currently a self-governing cultural institution of the city of Białystok.
 Until the end of 2016 the Siberian Memorial Museum existed as a branch of the Army Museum..

 History

 The museum was established in September 1968 as a branch of the District Museum (now the Podlaskie Museum in Białystok).
 It was the result of many years of research and the collective passion of a large group of people in love with the military past of the Białystok region and the society of the Białystok region, wishing to document the armed struggles of their ancestors, from the beginning of the Polish state through the period of independence fights after the end of World War II in the years 1945–1956.
 The original seat of the museum was the Guest Palace.
 It soon turned out that the building could no longer contain any further exhibits.
 In 1974, the museum was moved to 7 Kilińskiego Street, its current location.
 In 1976, it was granted the status of an autonomous macro-regional museum.
 The organizer and long-time director of the museum was Colonel Dr. Zygmunt Kosztła.
 Using the contacts established during earlier military service, he quickly gathered a collection of exhibits, which are still the basis of the collection owned by the museum.
-He also began research on the military history of the Bialystok region.
+He also began research on the military history of the Białystok region.
 In 1980, a project was created to establish a research center by establishing a Military History Research Center in Białystok conducting scientific research and publishing activities.

 In 2010, the director of the museum changed.
 The current prof. Dr. hab.
 Krzysztof Filipów was replaced by Robert Sadowski, MA.
 He began to change the exhibition and nature of the museum's activities.
 In 2010, the Siberia Memorial Museum began to be organized as a branch of the existing institution.

+In 2018 one of investments from Citizens Budget was building the Military Park at 3 Węglowa Street.
+It was opened during the Museum Night, on 14th May 2022.

+At present a new seat of the museum is under construction, at 7 Węglowa Street, with the opening planned for 2028.